 Zingiber mioga: A

-perennial, thought to be introduced from China, grows in the wild
+perennial thought to have entered from China, it grows in the wild

 and is cultivated in the shade of a tree where people reside nearby.

-Rhizomes with scaly leaves crawl sideways, and pseudostems are
+Rhizomes with scaly leaves crawl sideways; pseudostems are annual,

-annual and erect and 40-100cm in height.
-Blades are lanceolate to
+erect, and 40-100cm tall.
+Blades are lanceolate to narrow oblong,

-tips, bases with short peduncles, and pseudostems made by
+short peduncles, and pseudostems made by overlapping leaf sheaths.